sword-2/CEF/README.md

 ## mini books or Zine.

 Formatting to HTML has not been completed so only The docx and pdf files received were loaded.
 Each mini-book or zine had 2 pages.
-An assembly was not done, but a blog was found: <a href="https://anatomicair.com/how-to-make-a-one-page-zine/">How To Make a One-Page Zine (16 pages)</a>
+A book had not been assembled, but procedures maybe on net: <a href="https://anatomicair.com/how-to-make-a-one-page-zine/">How To Make a One-Page Zine (16 pages)</a>

 <table border=1><caption>contents</caption>
 <tr>